pearcej/cppds/_sources/Recursion/DynamicProgramming.rst

            :language: python

            def recMC_greedy(coinValueList,change):
-             if change==0:  #base case if, change is 0, then the number of coins have been finalized return 0
+             if change == 0:  #base case if, change is 0, then the number of coins have been finalized return 0
              else:
-               cur_max=max(coinValueList) #use the maximum in the list to see how many of these can be used to form the sum count=change//cur_max #find how many of the max is needed to make the change so that the number of coins used is minimum index=coinValueList.index(cur_max)
+               cur_max = max(coinValueList) #use the maximum in the list to see how many of these can be used to form the sum count = change//cur_max #find how many of the max is needed to make the change so that the number of coins used is minimum index = coinValueList.index(cur_max)
                del coinValueList[index]   #erasing the current max so that a different max can be
                                           #used in next recursion and continue the greedy process
-               return count + recMC_greedy(coinValueList, change-cur_max*count) #returns the counts of the coins using recursion
+               return count + recMC_greedy(coinValueList, change-cur_max * count) #returns the counts of the coins using recursion

            def main():
-             print(recMC_greedy([1,5,10,21,25],63)) #using the greedy algorithm for the edge case 63 whose optimal solution is 3 coins of 21
+             print(recMC_greedy([1, 5, 10, 21, 25], 63)) #using the greedy algorithm for the edge case 63 whose optimal solution is 3 coins of 21
                                                     #but greedy algorithm gives 6 coins which is not the most optimum solution
            main()